-JVM and classpath for Derby tools
+Environment setup and the Derby tools

 ij, sysinfo, and dblook are tools that can be used in an embedded or a client/server environment.
-The import and export utilities and database class utilities are database-side utilities, which means that they run in the same JVM as Derby, although the import and export utilities can also be used in a client/server environment.
+The import and export utilities and database class loading utilities are database-side utilities, which means that they run in the same JVM as Derby (e.g. on the Server).
+This means when used in a client/server environment all files imported, exported, or loaded must be local to the Server machine.